University of Michigan Library Search

 Hotjar

-The Problem: The Novice Researcher Experience
+The Novice Researcher Experience

 Navigating Library Search, the University of Michigan library's discovery layer, can be daunting for novice users, especially for new undergraduate students, as it requires a different academic research skill set than they have used in their previous educational experience.
 If students can't easily access research materials, they may resort to lower-quality sources or avoid using the library altogether.